-A criminal record check is seen as a fundamental tool is assessing an individual's fit and properness.
+A criminal record check is seen as a fundamental tool is assessing whether an individualis fit and proper..

-In assessing fit and properness, the Authority will look at any and all convictions contained within the DBS Check and review against the Fit and Proper Threshold.
+In assessing whether an individual is fit and proper the Authority will look at any and all convictions contained within the DBS check.